Exhibitions Abroad Support Program

 (1) Packing and shipping costs (excluding insurance costs);

-(3) Traveling costs for dispatched or invited artists, curators, and specialists (excluding costs travelling for preliminary research and development)
+(3) Traveling costs for dispatched or invited artists, curators, and specialists (air fare, train fare and accommodation fees) (excluding costs due to travelling for preliminary research and development)

-＊Please note that this program does not cover production cost of art works, installation cost and artists' fee.
+*Please note that this program does not cover the production cost of art works, installation costs and artists' fees.

-(2) The following projects may be given relatively higher evaluation:
+(3) The following projects will be given a relatively higher evaluation:

 a.
-Exhibitions projects with strong curatorial values that have not yet been staged in the applicants' countries;
+Exhibition projects with strong curatorial values that have not yet been staged in the applicants' countries;

 b.
-Projects that relate to commemorative cultural events.
+Projects that relate to commemorative cultural events (see p.
+3 on Program Guidelines)．

+b.
+Projects that are primarily part of friendship and goodwill activities between specific organizations such as sister cities, schools or institutions;

 c.
-Projects that are primarily part of friendship and goodwill activities between sister cities, schools or institutions;

-d.
-Exhibitions projects composed mainly of art works of public subscription;
+Exhibitions composed mainly of art works of public subscription;

 Notification of Results